 Key Next Steps for The Ten-Year Implementation Plan

 - Domestication: Integration of the First Ten Year Implementation Plan into National Plans.
-Efforts are underway to undertake a domestication scoping mission to gather insights for the refinement of a strategy that will
+Efforts are underway to undertake a domestication scoping mission to gather insights for the refinement of a strategy that will outline/develop domestication operational manuals for the Member States.

 - Resource Mobilization Strategy: A draft document has been produced and it is going through refinements (e.g. the integration of the outcomes of the July International Conference on Financing for Development).
 Implementation arrangements will be put in place as soon as it is finalized.

 - Capacity Assessment Study: The study is yet to be completed.
 When completed measures will have to be put in place to implement the capacity development plans for AU Organs and the Regional Economic Communities.
+Strategies/options for capacity assessment of member states are under discussion.

 - Communication Strategy: It is up for refinement after which implementation will commence